searchspring/snapfu/README.md

 ![build](https://github.com/searchspring/snapfu/workflows/build/badge.svg?branch=master)

-The scaffolding command line tool for the Snap SKD.
-This tool creates a new Searchspring website from one of our existing templates and bootstraps a development environment and by default, deploys to an AWS S3 bucket behind a Cloudfront distribution.
+Snapfu is the scaffolding command line tool for the Snap SKD.
+This tool creates a new Searchspring website from one of our existing snap templates and bootstraps a development environment and, if you have access, deploys to an AWS S3 bucket behind a Cloudfront distribution.

 ## Installation